Yaw-VR/yaw-vr.github.io/docs/software/infusevr.md

 ## Overview

 Infuse VR is a state-of-the-art application for streaming VR content from a PC to wireless headsets (Meta Quest/Pico).
-It also serves as a motoion compensating application, and comprehensive hand and gaming accessory visualization software tailored for VR enthusiasts.
+It also serves as a motion compensating application, and comprehensive hand and gaming accessory visualization software tailored for VR enthusiasts.

 **Note:** Infuse VR can be used without a Yaw Motion Simulator, and with 3rd party motion software such as Sim Racing Studio.